Introduction: Industrial Scrap Coffee Table

 The wood I used to was full of cracks and knots, and I wanted to fill them all with black epoxy.
 But in the end the epoxy was used to fill and darken all of the porous oak grain as well, which makes for a neat contrast.

-I purchased some bartop epoxy at my local Home Depot (on amazon, it's this).
+I purchased some bartop epoxy at my local Home Depot.
 I went to the paint counter with the epoxy in hand along with a plastic mixing container (sold there), and asked if I could have about a half-ounce of black tint squirted in the container to use with the epoxy.

 They said "sure" and put the cup under their paint machine for a few seconds worth of tint.
 I wasn't sure if they would oblige me, or if the tint would even work with the epoxy . . but in both instances I had positive result.